Our privacy commitment

 Your direct debit or credit cards

-We use Secure Socket Layer (SSL) certificates which is the industry standard for encrypting your credit card and debit card numbers, your name and address so that it cannot be viewed by any third party over the internet.
+We use Secure Socket Layer (SSL) certificates which are the industry standard for encrypting your credit card and debit card numbers, your name, and your address so that they cannot be viewed by any third party over the internet.
 Your financial information is encrypted on our servers and access to this information is restricted to our authorised staff only.

 Cross-border disclosures of your personal information

-We use data hosting facilities and third party service providers to assist us with providing our goods and services.
-As a result, your personal information may be transferred to, and stored at, a destination outside Australia, including but not limited to New Zealand, Netherlands, China, Singapore, Hong Kong, Ireland, Canada, United States of America and the United Kingdom.
+We use data hosting facilities and third-party service providers to assist us with providing our goods and services.
+As a result, your personal information may be transferred to, and stored at, a destination outside Australia, including but not limited to New Zealand, Netherlands, China, Singapore, Hong Kong, Ireland, Canada, the United States of America, and the United Kingdom.

 Access to your personal information